sfbrigade/sfbrigade.github.io.old/README.md

 http://codeforhamptonroads.org
 ===================

-Landing page for *Code for Hampton Roads*
+Landing page for *Code for San Fran Francisco*

 Note that branch `gh-pages` is what shows on production codeforhamptonroads.org.
 Master does nothing.